What to See When You Have 2 Days In Quebec City

 I have been promising my Mother that I would take her to Quebec City for the last 2 summers.
 Something always came up every time we made plans.
-My Mother and I have had some fun times traveling together on our Mother-Daughter trip to Vancouver, Jasper, Lake Louise and Banff through the Canadian Rockies and even our stay in Ireland’s Dromoland Castle.
+My Mother and I have had some fun times traveling together on our Mother-Daughter trip to Vancouver, Mother-Daughter trip through the Canadian Rockies and even our stay in Ireland’s Dromoland Castle.
 Well, finally we were able to make the trip and spend a weekend in Quebec and Quebec City Canada.
 Taking off from my Mothers home in Rochester, New York, my Mother, cousin Cathy and myself headed north for a fun 2 day trip to Quebec City.
 Of course, no road trip would be complete or feel rewarding without obtaining a speeding ticket.
 Yes, one hour into the drive and I get pulled over.
 I have to say he was a very nice police officer and he reiterated how he just wanted us to be safe on the road.
 I felt like I just received a scolding from my Dad!
 Needless to say, I didn’t speed the rest of the trip 🙂

 Disclaimer: This post contains affiliate links, which means I make a commission at no extra cost to you should you click through and make a purchase.

 Where is Quebec City?

 Quebec City is located on the St. Lawrence river and for us it was an 8 hour drive.
 The drive was long, but we passed beautiful areas and interesting little towns.
 Especially, Thousand Islands.
 How have I never ventured here?
 Crossing the bridge into Canada I was surprised on the view but there was no safe place to pull over.
 No worries, I figure it out on the way home.
 We finally entered Canada driving up the ON-401 and noticed right away all the signs are now in French.
 There was a lot of construction on the road but it kept on moving.
 Soon we began to see the signs for Quebec and we were getting excited for our city weekend.